Where to Stay in Ljubljana 2023 – 6 Best Areas

 Ljubljana Old Town, best places for first time

-This is where you will find most of Ljubljana’s top attractions.
-It is perfect for first-time visitors to the city whose priority is seeing as many sights as possible.
+The Old Town is the most central district in the city, and is where you will find most of Ljubljana’s top attractions.
 Within walking distance of most other central districts, the Old Town is also perfect for shorter stays, allowing you to pack more into your limited time.

 The star of the Old Town is Ljubljana Castle.
 Settled atop a hill overlooking the city center, you can walk or drive up to the castle along with one of several roads winding through the trees.

-Straddling the Ljubljanica river, there are several historic bridges connecting the two halves of the city.
-A particularly lovely way to appreciate the history and design of these bridges is by heading out on a cruise along the river.
+You can take a cruise along the river.
 Several tour companies operate along this stretch of the Ljubljanica, providing insights into the sights along the riverbanks.

 Old Town is packed with restaurants, bars, cafes, and shops that offer you plenty of opportunities to try traditional Slovenian food, buy souvenirs and Slovenian wine.